 In short – the closer the light is to the subjects, the faster the fall off.
 The further the light is from the subjects, the less the fall off (its more even over a wider area).
 So if you are lighting a group with a single light from the side, moving the light away from the group will equalize the distribution of light overall.

 I like that.

 It will also lessen the intensity of the light on the subjects, requiring an increase in power, or increase in exposure.
 Win one thing, give up another in exchange.

 I’ve added this to the Training library.

 When I set this site up a few years ago, I was going to amaze people at the awesome training materials I would provide.
-I dropped in the first couple of pieces I produced for a class I held.
+I dropped in the first couple of pieces I produced from a class I held.
 The class and the materials didn’t go over as well as I had hoped, so I pulled back.
 In the meantime I’ve continued my own learning process which consists of a daily review of multiple web sites/blogs, training sites, magazines and books.
 It doesn’t take long to realize that there is a HUGE body of training materials out there.
 So rather than spend my time producing more training material to add to the current glut, I decided to use my training section as a library of the materials I discover that I think are helpful.

-So I removed the few things that were there and started adding links to material that I think are worth checking out.
+So I removed the few things that were there and started adding links to material that I think is worth checking out.
 I may at some point produce my own, but for right now, I want to concentrate on producing work.
 Please check out my training section and feel free to let me know what you think of the material that is there.